Home Export Guide Top 50 Export Products from India and Their Destination Countries

 7. Cotton Textiles

-• Major Destinations: USA, UAE, China, Japan, Germany, Bangladesh, and Italy
+• Major Destinations: USA, UAE, Nigeria, South Korea, Germany, Bangladesh, and Italy

-• Manufacturing States: Maharashtra, Uttar Pradesh, Tamil Nadu (Tirupur), and Gujarat (Ahmedabad)
+• Manufacturing States: Maharashtra, Uttar Pradesh, Telangana, and Gujarat (Ahmedabad)

 • Overview: India’s rich textile heritage and modern facilities make it a global leader in textile and garment exports.